ihh/bracery/README.md

 - functions, alternations, repetitions, variable assignments, and conditionals can be arbitrarily nested
 - everything can occur asynchronously, so symbols can be resolved and expanded from a remote store
    - but if you have a synchronously resolvable store (i.e. a local Tracery object), everything can work synchronously too
+- access to the parser
+   - `&syntax{...}` returns the parse tree for the given Bracery expression
+   - `&parse{source}{expr}` returns a parse tree by which Bracery expression `source` might have generated `expr`, or the empty string if no parse exists
+      - The source expression `source` (and any other Bracery code that it indirectly invokes) may not contain any function calls or variable assignments, only symbol references and variable lookups/expansions.
+This makes it a strict [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar)
+      - The parser uses the [Inside algorithm](https://en.wikipedia.org/wiki/Inside%E2%80%93outside_algorithm) to sample from the posterior distribution of valid parses
+      - The Inside algorithm is _O(L^3)_ in string length _L_, which is rather slow, so the maximum string length that `&parse` can handle is restricted by the `maxParseLength` config parameter
+      - A [stochastic Earley parser](https://www.npmjs.com/package/probabilistic-earley-parser) might work faster than Inside
+      - NB `&syntax` uses [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (via [PEG.js](https://pegjs.org/)) which are faster, but unsuited to stochastic grammars such as those specified by a Bracery program
 - syntactic sugar/hacks/apologies
    - the Tracery-style expression `#name#` is parsed and implemented as `&if{$name}then{&eval{$name}}else{~name}`.
 Tracery overloads the same namespace for symbol and variable names, and uses the variable if it's defined; this quasi-macro reproduces that behavior (almost)
    - braces around single-argument functions or symbols can be omitted, e.g. `$currency=&cap&plural~name` means the same as `$currency={&cap{&plural{~name}}}`